-Increasing the extent to which disabled learners can participate in the school curriculum
+Increasing the extent to which disabled pupils can participate in the school curriculum

 1. Activities 2.
-Success 3.
-Responsibility 4.
-Co 5.
-Monitoring 6.
-Evaluation What specific tasks do we plan to undertake to achieve our planned outcome?
-Criteria How will we know whether we have achieved our target?
-Who, Where st £ What evidence will be gathered?
-Who will collect it and how?
-How effective is the action?
-Short Term (1 Year) To extend access to Alternative Curriculum activities, including through external providers Suitable activities available Deputy Headteacher AB/ALNCO Assistant Headteacher AA/Assistant Headteacher responsible Planning cost up to £30 per learner per event Individual course records and learner diary.
-Learners successfully accessing a variety of courses.
-To encourage/maintain participation in after Learners attending for Alternative Curriculum REL/ Head of Learning Resource e.e.u Attendance records Learner feedback as part of review. school activities Centre NT / Director of Faculty for Health and Well Being AD £500 for resources / equipment Attendance records of enrichment activities Records of participation in House Attendance and participation is inclusive.
-Throughout the SBM is to be informed to ensure any resources required can be provided; this is critical if there are statutory requirements activities needed, such as classroom furniture modifications for wheelchair use.
-Suitable planning time must be included due to potentially long lead times.
-Medium Term (2 Years) Maintain & extend courses available for disabled learners in KS5. (pending learner numbers) Courses available to learners.
-REL / JOJ / NT/ AA Costs remain dependant upon courses chosen - maximise use of available grants AA, NT to investigate suitable options & delivery to disabled learners.
-Increased retention of disabled learners in KS5. (appropriate to number on roll at KS5 & SEN) Long Term (3 Years) Maintain strong links between Ysgol Harri Tudur / Henry Tudor School learners & disabled learners in feeder schools to aid transition.
-Full knowledge of disabled learners during transition process SS/AA / NT / CL / Key Stage 3 Leader SM Admin time & LSA support Admin staff to collate information from the database.
-Annual Review and Person Centred Planning process for statemented learners and those with an individual development plan under the new Code of practice for Wales, and those with disabilities.
+Success Criteria 3.
+Responsibility 5.
+Cost £ 6.
+Monitoring 7.
+Evaluation What specific tasks do How will we know Who, Where What evidence will be How effective is the we plan to undertake whether we have gathered?
+Who will collect it action? to achieve our planned achieved our target? and how? outcome?
+Short Term (1 Year) To extend access to Alternative Curriculum activities, including through external providers Suitable activities available ALNCO / Head of Pupil Support / Head of Special Learning / Head of PSE Up to £20 per day Individual course records and pupil diary.
+Pupils successfully accessing a variety of courses.
+To encourage/maintain participation in after school activities Pupils attending Bus Mgr £500 for resources / equipment Attendance records Pupil feedback as part of review.
+Medium Term (2 Years) Maintain & extend courses available for disabled pupils in KS5. (pending pupil numbers) Courses available to pupils.
+REL / JOJ / NT/ ALNCO ALNCO, NT to investigate suitable options & delivery to disabled pupils.
+Increased retention of disabled pupils in KS5. (appropriate to number on roll at KS5 & SEN) Long Term (3 Years) Maintain strong links between Ysgol Harri Tudur / Henry Tudor School pupils & disabled pupils/students in feeder schools to aid transition.
+Full knowledge of disabled pupils/students during transition process SS, ALNCO / NT / CL / Head of Year Admin time & LSA support Admin staff to collate information from the database.
+Annual Review process for statemented pupils/students with disabilities.
 Questionnaires & feedback Primary visits.
-Disabled learners to review the process.
+Disabled pupils/students to review the process.

-SCHOOL ACCESSIBILITY PLAN 2020 - 2024
+SCHOOL ACCESSIBILITY PLAN 2018 - 2022

-COMPLETED BY: Business Manager
+COMPLETED BY: Bus Mgr